 How can I start using NearBee with my non-Beaconstac beacons?

 There are some requirements that need to be met for NearBee to detect non-Beaconstac beacons.
-Read this help article to understand how you can do that.
+Please read our blog post that will help you transition from Nearby to NearBee.

 Talk to us to know more about how you can leverage NearBee to run your proximity marketing campaigns.